-US stock indexes still treading water; bond yields climb
+Dow erases gain for 2017 as stocks fall, bond yields climb

 MARKETS ABROAD: In Asia, the Japanese Nikkei 225 index rose 0.9 percent, South Korea’s Kospi rose 0.1 percent and Hong Kong’s Hang Seng fell 0.2 percent.

-In Europe, the German DAX rose 0.3 percent, the French CAC 40 rose 0.1 percent and the FTSE 100 fell 0.5 percent in London.
+In Europe, the German DAX was virtually flat, the French CAC 40 fell 0.3 percent and the FTSE 100 lost 0.5 percent in London.

 AP Business Writer Elaine Kurtenbach contributed to this report from Tokyo.